marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

 .. option:: -fprofile-abs-path

-  Automatically convert relative source file names to absolute path names in the .gcno files.
+  Automatically convert relative source file names to absolute path names in the :samp:`.gcno` files.
 This allows :command:`gcov` to find the correct sources in projects where compilations occur with different working directories.